qutip/qutip/doc/guide/guide-states.rst

 Expectation values
 ===================

-The expectation value represents the expected average of the outcome of many measurements performed on the same state.
 Some of the most important information about quantum systems comes from calculating the expectation value of operators, both Hermitian and non-Hermitian, as the state or density matrix of the system varies in time.
 Therefore, in this section we demonstrate the use of the :func:`qutip.expect` function.
 To begin:

 .. testcode:: [states]